Geese feces likely to blame as bacteria shuts down Bellevue beach

 While most strains of E. coli are actually helpful and found normally in the guts of healthy animals such as dogs, cats, waterfowl and in humans, some strains are known to cause illness and sometimes death, particularly in young children and older adults.

-Closures of swimming areas in King County, is most often due to E. coli, according to Apa, who said the presence of the bacteria can indicate the presence of other disease-carrying organisms, which live in the same environment, he said
+Closures of swimming areas in King County, is most often due to high levels of E. coli, according to Apa, who said the presence of it can indicate the presence of other disease-carrying organisms, which live in the same environment.

 “Fecal coliform is a proxy measure for the kinds of bacteria that are more likely to make people sick at high enough concentrations,” Apa said Friday.